rhaleblian/pirix/README.md

 ## Installation

-For a message about installation caveats,

-    make

-Examine the 'install' Make rule and confirm it won't whack any file you want to keep:

-    cat src/Makefile

-If it's safe, invoke the rule via
+Files will be installed to

+    .config/pirix
+    .mwmrc

+in your home directory.
+To install:

      make install

 Put this in your $HOME/.xinitrc :

-    . /home/pi/.config/pirix/pirixrc
+    . $HOME/.config/pirix/pirixrc
     pirix

 Finally, run